jadebarclay/digitaltools/README.md

 It is assumed that you have the following level of understanding:

-- Ability to install software on your own device
+- Ability to install software on your own device (but we can work around that)
 - Foundational data terminology such as tabular data, binary data, csv, tables, fields etc.

 {% endcapture %}